 ||pay off student loans

-We bought a caravan second hand and it was a huge chump out of our savings: €9000.
+We bought a travel trailer second hand and it was a huge chump out of our savings: €9000.
 It was, however, a once only expense.

 Excursions, devices, and clothes